 The function of the heater is to take the coolant of the engine, usually at a higher temperature than the ambient temperature of the occupant compartment; and circulate it through a heater coil.
-The blower motors force cab or outside air across the heater coil, raising its temperature and forcing it out the discharge louvers.
+The blower motors force air from inside or outside of the cab across the heater coil, raising its temperature and forcing it out the discharge louvers.